IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 ### disconnect(): void

-Indicates that the user identity stored in the first-party cookie is to be cleared.
+Clears the [first-party cookie](#uid2-cookie-format) containing the UID2 identity, thus closing the client's identity session and disconnecting the client lifecycle.

 When an unauthenticated user is present, or a user wants to log out of targeted advertising on the publisher's site, make the following call: